Leary throws 2 TDs, No. 23 NC State holds off Louisiana Tech

 RALEIGH, N.C.
+(AP) — Beating Clemson was tough enough for North Carolina State.
+Getting refocused for a nonconference game a week later was another challenge.

+“That was a monumental task,” coach Dave Doeren said.
+“More than people probably understand.”

-(AP) — Devin Leary threw for two touchdowns and No. 23 North Carolina State held off Louisiana Tech 34-27 on Saturday night.
+The No. 23 Wolfpack did it just well enough.
+Devin Leary threw for two touchdowns and N.C.
+State held off Louisiana Tech 34-27 on Saturday night.

 Louisiana Tech picked up five first downs on its last possession, reaching the N.C.
 State 22-yard line before Jakeen Harris’ interception in the end zone on the game’s final play.

+“We did enough to win,” Doeren said.
+“It’s great, I guess, to not play great and to win a football game.”

-That allowed N.C.
-State to build on an upset of Clemson from a week earlier and improve to 4-1 for the second year in a row.
+N.C.
+State built on the upset of Clemson and improved to 4-1 for the second year in a row.

+“You could tell our energy wasn’t there at the beginning of the game,” running back Ricky Person Jr. said.
+“As it went on, we started to come together as a whole unit and push forward.”

 Leary was 22 for 36 for 251 yards.
-Running backs Ricky Person (90 yards) and Zonovan Knight (85) each ran for a touchdown.
+Person (90 yards) and running back Zonovan Knight (85) each ran for a touchdown.

 Louisiana Tech quarterback Austin Kendall finished 25 for 40 for 328 yards with three touchdowns and two interceptions.